 Calling all students!
-This article will compare the 10 best free and discounted hosting providers on the market, saving you from paying full price for your hosting.
+This article will compare the best student hosting providers on the market, saving you from paying full price for your hosting.

 Students everywhere are taking intuitive steps to get noticed, make money, or meet their grades.
 Whether it’s building an online portfolio, starting a business, or setting up a site as part of your course, creating a website has tons of benefits.